Best Parental Control App in 2026 (Android & iPhone)

 Quick-look: our top 7 parental-control apps

-- Aura Parental Control – the best bundle that covers everything you need
+- Aura Parental Control – best all-around

-- Bark – best for social media monitoring
+- Bark – best for smartphones

-- Norton Family – great for teens concentrating on their school tasks
+- Norton Family – best for pupils

 Our Cybernews team of experts always conducts detailed testing of the best parental control apps.
 All of the information is then checked by our cybersecurity experts, who ensure you only get reliable and accurate data.
 More so, the testing process is transparent and includes testing and analyzing numerous apps and features and disclosing the methodology.
 Discover more about our testing process.